 The online model.
-Our online model is the worst-case adversarial model of [89].
+Our online model is the worst-case adversarial model of [33].
 Nodes communicate with each other using anonymous broadcast.
 We assume a synchronized communication.
-At the beginning of round r, each node in V decides what message to broadcast based on its internal state and coin tosses (for a randomized algorithm); the adversary chooses the set of edges that forms the communication network G_r over V for round r.
-We adopt a strong adversary model in which adversary knows the outcomes of the random coin tosses used by the algorithm in round r at the time of constructing G_r but is unaware at this time of the outcomes of any randomness used by the algorithm in future rounds.
-The only constraint on G_r is that it be connected; this is the same as the 1-interval connectivity model of [89].

-As observed in [89], the above model is equivalent to the adversary knowing the messages to be sent in round r before choosing the edges for round r.
+At the beginning of round r, each node in V decides what message to broadcast based on its internal state and coin tosses (for a randomized algorithm); at the same time and independently, the adversary chooses the set of edges that forms the communication network $G_r$ over V for round r.
+The only constraint on $G_r$ is that it be connected; this is the same as the 1-interval connectivity model of [33].
+As observed in [33], deterministic algorithms choose a message based only on their internal state, so this is equivalent to the adversary knowing the messages to be sent in round r before choosing the edges for round r.
 We do not place any bound on the size of the messages, but require for our lower bound that each message contains at most one token.
-Finally, we note that under the strong adversary model, there is a distinction between randomized algorithms and deterministic algorithms since a randomized algorithm may be able to exploit the fact that in any round r, while the adversary is aware of the randomness used in that round, it does not know the outcomes of any randomness used in subsequent rounds.

 The offline model.
-In the offline model, we are given a sequence of networks $\langle G_r \rangle$ where G_r is a connected communication network for round r.
+In the offline model, we are given a sequence of networks $\langle G_r \rangle$ where $G_r$ is a connected communication network for round r.
 As in the online model, we assume that in each round at most one token is broadcast by any node.
 It can be easily seen that the k-gossip problem can be solved in nk rounds in the offline model; so we may assume that the given sequence of networks is of length at most nk.